avaframe/AvaFrame/docs/glossary.rst

         One or multiple avalanche events or corresponding simulation scenarios are associated to a certain avalanche :term:`path` and have distinct criteria and characteristics such as avalanche :term:`size`, :term:`release area` (s), or :term:`runout area`.
-These properties are
+These properties are morphologically connected to the different zones (:term:`zone of origin`, :term:`zone of transition`, :term:`zone of deposition`) of an avalanche :term:`path` and allow to define other associated properties, such as :term:`alpha angle` or :term:`runout length` that are defined in combination with the avalanche :term:`thalweg`.
-        morphologically connected to the different zones (:term:`origin`, :term:`transition`, :term:`deposition`) of an avalanche :term:`path` and allow to define other associated properties, such as :term:`alpha angle` or :term:`runout length` that are defined in combination with the avalanche :term:`thalweg`.
         Besides observed and documented avalanche events, design events of particular :term:`return period` (s) are of particular interest for engineering applications.

     flow variables
         Flow variables include :term:`thickness`, :term:`velocity`, or :term:`density` and are